co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_remove-item-from-cart.md

 ## Remove Item from Cart ##

 This API helps you to remove an item from the cart.
+You can also request to return the whole cart once item is removed to reduce API requests and use the [Get Cart Content](#get-cart-contents) properties.

 ### Properties ###